IAL 14: Mars: the Red Planet

 Also the Viking landers did tests for organic compounds in Martian topsoil which would have been some evidence for Martian life and found nothing (HI-157).

-But that evidence has been recently disputed.
+But that evidence has been disputed.
 A re-analysis of Viking lander tests suggests that they did find organic compounds after all (Washington Post: New Mars tests find possible life ingredients, 2010sep03).
-It's all very uncertain though.
+Maybe that evidence is now dismissed.

 We need fresh tests for organic compounds in Martian soil and remarkably none of the landers since Viking have done those tests.

-So far the Mars Exploration Rovers and all other probes have found no signs of life either.
+So far the Mars rovers and all other probes have found NO signs of life either.

 But microbial life could exist in the aquifers that probably exist below the surface or in other moist subsurface environments?
 Recall it seems likely that aquifers exist today (HI-195).